Cheerstoast/Music-files-sorter/README.md

 ## 3. Usage

-Supported formats include: .mp3 .wav .flac and .ogg
+Supported formats include: .mp3 .wav .flac .ogg and .m4a

 The program was made to be fool-proof, and the user must put valid input/output directories for the program to analyze.